NetApp FAS: ASA

-All SAN Array running ONTAP, and based on AFF platform thus inherits its features & functionalities, and data internally processed and handled the same as in AFF systems.
+All-Flash SAN Array running ONTAP, and based on AFF platform thus inherits its features & functionalities, and data internally processed and handled the same as in AFF systems.
 All other ONTAP-based hardware and software platforms can be referred to as Unified ONTAP meaning they can provide unified access with SAN & NAS data protocols.
 ONTAP architecture in ASA systems is the same as in FAS & AFF, with no changes.
 ASA systems using the same firmware image as AFF & FAS systems.
-ASA is the same as AFF, and the only difference is in the access to the storage over the network with SAN protocols: ASA provides symmetric active/active access to the block devices (LUN or NVMe namespaces), while Unified ONTAP systems continue to use ALUA and ANA for the block protocols.
+ASA is the same as AFF, and the only difference is in the access to the storage over the network with SAN protocols: ASA provides symmetric active/active access to the block devices (LUN or NVMe namespaces), while FAS systems continue to use ALUA for the block protocols.
 The original ASA platform was first announced in 2019 and re-launched in May 2023.